anacierdem/libdragon-docker/README.md

     npm run make clean

-The toolchain `make` action will be only run at the root-level of libdragon's source, but additonal parameters are passed down to the actual make command.
+The `make` script will be only run at the root-level of this repository, but additonal parameters are passed down to the actual make command.
 For example use `-C` flag to invoke make on a directory instead;

     npm run make -- -C your/path

 Keep in mind that a single docker container with the name of `libdragon` will be run for all the git cloned libdragon instances and the global installation's instance if any.
 Starting a new container will remove the old one, deleting your changes in it outside of your working folder.

+### Local test bench

+This repository also uses [ed64](https://github.com/anacierdem/ed64), so you can just hit F5 on vscode to run the test code in `src` folder to develop libdragon itself quicker.

 ### NPM scripts